-Supporting her priorities was the opening of the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research at UCSF’s Parnassus campus.
+Supporting her priorities was the opening of the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research at UCSF’s Parnassus campus in 2011.
 The center brings stem cell scientists together under one roof, enhancing their collaborative efforts in developing novel treatments for such diseases as diabetes, cardiovascular disease, Parkinson’s disease, HIV/AIDS and cancer.

-In addition, the children’s hospital was renamed UCSF Benioff Children’s Hospital in honor of the donors of a major gift toward a new facility at Mission Bay designed specifically for children and their families, and the Parnassus campus celebrated the opening of the Kirkham Child Care Center, the University's fourth child care facility.
+In addition, the children’s hospital was renamed UCSF Benioff Children’s Hospital in honor of Marc and Lynne Benioff, who donated $100 million toward a new facility at Mission Bay designed specifically for children and their families.

-The new UCSF Medical Center at Mission Bay will be a 289-bed integrated hospital complex and world-class facility serving children, women and cancer patients, with the first phase set to open in 2015.
+In 2015, more than a decade of planning came to fruition with the grand opening of the new UCSF Medical Center at Mission Bay, a 289-bed integrated hospital complex and world-class facility serving children, women and cancer patients.

 On its opening day of Feb.
 1, staff and faculty enlisted 40 ambulances and 100 emergency medical services personnel to safely transported 131 patients to the new hospitals from its Parnassus and Mount Zion campuses.
 The opening marked an exciting expansion for UCSF's world-class clinical enterprise, allowing Parnassus to upgrade its facilities to provide more specialized services for adult care and Mount Zion to become a hub for outpatient care.